CoderTaegyeong/my-first-portfolio/README.md

 -Photo Slider: From https://cssslider.com/

--JavaScript and Jquery Codes: From searching Google about responsive Youtube video and reponsive web design.
+-JavaScript and Jquery Codes: From searching Google about responsive Youtube video and responsive web design.